Healthy Homes Assessment Upper Hutt

 What We Do

-As building inspectors we deal with all the issues of specialist home Inspections.
-We are here to make sure that you make the correct choice when it comes to buying your next home.
+As building inspectors, we deal with all the aspects of expert home examinations.
+We are here to make sure you make the right choice when it comes to buying your next home.

-We consider your investment to be a serious one, and undertake comprehensive checks to make sure you don’t receive any expensive or unwelcome surprise costs, meaning you are able to relax and focus on the fun aspects of buying or owning the home.
+We consider your investment to be a serious one We will conduct comprehensive checks to make sure you don’t be faced with any costly or unexpected surprise costs, meaning you are able to relax and focus on the fun aspects of buying or owning your own house.

-We specialise in a variety of services to make sure that you are fully updated on the condition of any property you might be looking to purchase or sell and also other solutions.
+We are specialised in a range of services to ensure that you are fully updated on the condition of any property that you might be considering buying or selling and also other services.

-Not only do we work with you but we also work with some large clients including local councils, banks and insurance firms.
-They seem to like our reassurance provided, thanks to the information included in our reports on building inspections.
+We don’t just collaborate with you, but we also collaborate with a number of big clients like the local authorities, banks and insurance companies.
+They seem to like their reassurance provided, because of the information contained included in our reports on building inspections.

-With our systematic method of conducting your home inspection and the latest software technology including digital photos imbedded into your reports, you are able to actually see any issues found.
-Thanks to our detailed reporting it is no wonder we receive so many clients who recommend our service to family and friends.
+With our systematic method of conducting your house inspection and the most up-to-date software technology which includes digital photos in the report, you are able to actually see any issues found.
+Thanks to our detailed reporting it’s not surprising that we get so many clients recommending our service to family members and friends.

 Highly Trained & Insured Inspection Experts